Life is like a schoolyard merry-go-round. You have to make an effort to keep enjoying the ride.” —Jeanne S. Guerra

 Jeanne is available to speak on any of her books and has powerpoint presentations ready to share with any group anywhere.
 Contact her at firstname.lastname@example.org.

-All four books are available on Amazon.com.
+All five books are available on Amazon.com.

 Proud member of Women Writing the West